Anti- Slavery and Human Trafficking Statement for FY2025

 Structure and Business Overview

-The Noritsu Koki Group (the “Group”) has 13 consolidated companies and 1,239 employees (as of December 31, 2024), mainly in the parts/materials business and the audio equipment/peripherals, which both utilize globally advanced technologies.
+The Noritsu Koki Group (the “Group”) has 15 consolidated companies and 1,344 employees (as of December 31, 2025), mainly in the parts/materials business and the audio equipment/peripherals, which both utilize globally advanced technologies.
 This statement is issued by Noritsu Koki Co., Ltd. (the “Company”) on behalf of its consolidated company AlphaTheta EMEA Limited (European subsidiary of AlphaTheta Corporation, one of the core companies of the Group) which is a reporting entity under the UK Modern Slavery Act 2015 (the Act).
-For more information about the business of our Group, please visit our website.

 Supply Chain